gowsalya446/TaskMangerApp/README.md

  # About
-   -I store all the api data locally ,i attach the same here -This application listed the completed task and pending task separately
+   -I store all the api data locally ,i attach the same here -This application listed the completed task and pending task separately -redux is not used in this project i achive the same with api state tranfer